regilfillan/ryan-cli/README.md

 # Ryan::Cli

-Description: This CLI interacts with the user to determine which branch of the Boston Public Library system they are interested in knowing more about.
-It is a directory.
-Once they select a branch location from the list of options, they can choose to know various other information about that specific location.
+Description: This CLI interacts with the user to show them a list of the current top 20 podcasts according to the live iTunes charts, as reported by Podbay.fm.
+If the user so chooses, they can then choose to see more information about a podcast from the list.
+This will then bring them to a list of URLs that can show them the podcast's website, their reviews on Podbay.fm and a list of their available episodes.

 ## Installation